Growing community, ability and food security!

 - clinic space for scheduled visits by specialists and doctors (psychologist, podiatrist, nutritionist, etc.)

-- alternative health practitioners and estheticians whose free/cost-only services help those in need while they attract new clients, or to practice before moving into their own businesses
+- alternative health practitioners and aestheticians whose free/cost-only services help those in need while they attract new clients, or to begin their practice before moving into their own businesses

 - composting, soil mixing, and workshops